datastaxdevs/workshop-nosqlbench/_src_README.md

 This command might take a few additional seconds to start the first time, as Docker images are being downloaded and the containers are started.
-Then, successful start of the Grafana dashboard should be logged, at which point the usual `cql-keyvalue` workload will start.
+Then, successful start of the Grafana dashboard should be logged, at which point the usual `cql-keyvalue2` workload will start.
 <!-- 2L ENDIF -->

 <details><summary>Show me the run with Docker metrics</summary>